Communicate and collaborate with CICW

 - Notice the lettered columns at the top go from A→G. Columns D-E are used for budget revisions.

-- Use Column D for your proposed revisions, putting new numbers in the line items you propose to change.
+- Use Column D for your proposed revisions.
+Enter any increases to a revised line item as positive (+), and enter any decreases to a revised as negative (-).
 Use Column G to explain changes.
 Don't forget that the total of the grant can't change!

 - Send the proposed budget revision to us by email attachment.